Robert-van-Engelen/Forth500/manual.md

 *It is good practice to define words with short definitions!*  It makes your programs much easier to understand, maintain and reuse.
-Because words operate on the stack, pretty much any sequence of words can be moved from a definition into a new word to replace the sequence with a single word.
+Because words operate on the stack, pretty much any sequence of words can be moved from a definition into a new word to replace the sequence with a single descriptive word.
 This keeps definitions short and understandable.

-But what if we want to change the message of `hellos`?
+What if we want to change the message of `hellos`?
 Forth allows you to redefine words at any time, but this does not change the behavior of any previously defined words that are used by other previously defined words: